selfrefactor/commit-message/packages/tuna-player/README.md

 # Tuna Player

-Ubuntu MP3 player which applies various sound effects to the songs
+Linux MP3 player which applies various sound effects to the songs

 ## Bugs

-Plenty so use `+` to select a song
+`sudo apt-get install libgtk2.0-0`

-# Screen
+## Screen

 ![Screen](/screen.png)

-# Argumentation
+## Argumentation

 I used to like tools as *Traktor*, *Ableton Live*.
 But then I realized, that they are not flexible enough for my needs so I ditched them.